 The WandaVision release date is finally official, and it's here very soon.
 The weird Marvel spin-off wasn't always set to be the first MCU show to come to Disney Plus – that honor goes to The Falcon and the Winter Soldier, which has struggled with coronavirus-related setbacks – but after its premiere was moved forward to 2020, it's now back to early 2021, and we've finally got a confirmed date that's coming ahortly after the Holiday season.

-WandaVision is Marvel's weirdest spin-off yet – the first TV show to debut on Disney Plus, it'll feature the return of Wanda Maximoff (Elizabeth Olsen), the Scarlet Witch, and the Vision (Paul Bettany).
-Even though Vision died back in 2018's Avengers: Infinity War, he's seemingly alive again, living a nice suburban life with Wanda.
+WandaVision promises to pack in plenty of surprises.
+It stars Wanda Maximoff (Elizabeth Olsen), aka, the Scarlet Witch and the Vision (Paul Bettany).
+The thing is, Vision died in 2018's Avengers: Infinity War, but he's somehow alive again, living a nice suburban life with Wanda.

-WandaVision's first trailer is here – it looks fantastic.
+WandaVision's first trailer looks fantastic, too.
 The production values are impressive, and the contrast of sitcom styling with Vision and Wanda's existential horror makes it look very different to any of the Marvel movies.
 We expect there's a lot more to the series than what we see in this trailer, based on the confirmed cast.
 Scroll down for more on that.

-Our first look at WandaVision came in Disney Plus's Marvel Super Bowl trailer earlier this year:
+Our first look at WandaVision came in Disney Plus' Marvel Super Bowl trailer earlier this year: